 Furthermore, members of the institute are actively contributing to TUForMath — Forum Mathematik (head: Prof. Dr. Dirk PRAETORIUS), a popular science initiative of TU Wien that provides "hands-on" fun mathematics for pupils and shows the impact of mathematics on science and engineering as well as perhaps less expected, on arts and culture, society and economics, and our daily life.

-As far as teaching is concerned, we service all BSc, MSc, and PhD courses of Technical Mathematics at TU Wien that are related to the introduction to programming, basic analysis and calculus, functional analysis and operator theory, ordinary and partial differential equations, and numerical methods and simulation.
+As far as teaching is concerned, we service all BSc, MSc, and PhD courses of Technical Mathematics at TU Wien that are related to the introduction to programming, basic analysis and calculus, functional analysis and operator theory, ordinary and partial differential equations, and numerical methods and simulation (see here for the lectures of the current academic year).
 Moreover, twice a year the institute offers the so-called „Angleichungskurs Mathematik“, the preparatory mathematics course for students of all disciplines entering TU Wien.

-We provide the mathematics curriculum for students of Technical Physics, Electrical Engineering, and Geoinformation and offer a variety of courses on numerical methods and simulation for students in diverse fields including Computer Science, Electrical Engineering and Geoinformation.
+We provide the mathematics curriculum for students of Technical Physics, Electrical Engineering, and Geoinformation and offer a variety of courses on numerical methods and simulation for students in diverse fields including Computer Science, Electrical Engineering and Geoinformation (see here for the lectures of the current academic year).
 Finally, we are also involved in the interdisciplinary MSc course „Computational Science and Engineering“ and the international MSc course „Mathematical Modelling in Engineering“ which is jointly offered together with the Università degli Studi dell’Aquila (Italy), the Universitat Autònoma de Barcelona (Spain), and the University of Hamburg (Germany).
+Starting with the study year 2021/22 this MSc course „Mathematical Modelling in Engineering“ will be supported by the EU via the Erasmus Mundus program.

 Our excellence in teaching impacts the careers of our students.
 Most of our alumni follow very successful careers in industry and many have even stayed in academia.